-- a.
-Obligations must be rated in the A3, A-, A- or better category by two of the three nationally recognized credit rating organizations, Moody's, Standard & Poor's or Fitch, respectively.
-No rating may be lower than any of the ratings listed above.
-Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
+Poer's S&P or Fitch, respectively.
+No rating may be lower than any of the ratings listed above the category described in the preceding sentence.
+Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations.

+- b.
 Investments in this category may not represent more than 10% of the issuing entity's outstanding debt. - c.
 The maturity, mandatory put provision, or tender option date shall not exceed five years. - d.
-No more than 5% of the total portfolio shall be invested in any one issuer. - 9.13.4 Category 4 Bonds issued by any of the other 49 states, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 United States, in addition to California a.
-Obligations must be rated in the A3, A-, A- or better category by two of the three nationally recognized credit rating organizations, Moody's, Standard & Poor's or Fitch, respectively.
-No rating may be lower than any of the ratings listed above.
-Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations.b.
-The maturity, mandatory put provision, or tender option date shall not exceed five years.

-c.
-Investments in this category may not represent more than 10% of the issuing entity's outstanding debt.
+No more than 5% of the total portfolio shall be invested in any one issuer. - 9.13.4 Category 4 Bonds issued by any of the other 49 states, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 United States, in addition to California - a.
+Obligations must be rated in a rating category of "A" or its equivalent or better the A3, A-, A- or better category by two of the three nationally recognized credit statistical rating organizations, Moody's, Standard & Poor's S&P or Fitch, respectively.
+No rating may be lower than any of the ratings listed abovethe category described in the preceding sentence.
+Such ratings must be the issuing agency's underlying rating, irrespective of any credit enhancements obtained from third party organizations. - b.
+The maturity, mandatory put provision, or tender option date shall not exceed five years. - c.
+Investments in this category may not represent more than 10% of the issuing entity's outstanding debt. - d.

-d.
 No more than 5% of the total portfolio shall be invested in any one issuer.